sensorberg/embedded_IoT_challenge/Readme.md

 ## Submission Guidelines

 Please submit your completed code, documentation, and the chosen case study answer.
 Ensure all steps for running your code are clearly documented.
-Contact [your contact info] for any questions.
+Contact `hossein.mousavizadeh@sensorberg.com` for any questions.